asdian/CS1.6-Tuts/CS1.6 Base Game Tut.md

 <a name="why-must-3266"></a>
 > [!NOTE]
 > #### Why specific build 3266 is required?
-> The Metahook plugin we're going to use currently only works with build 3266.
+> The Metahook plugin we're going to use is to extend the precache limit (you read it right).
+But currently it only works with build 3266.
 That's why it requires build 3266, which is quite hard to find nowadays.
 Thanks to archive.org I can find one that easy to download and install without crappy files (clean).
 ---
 ### Installing AMX Mod X
 Now, on to installation of AMX Mod X.